vandersantanna/portfolio/docs/kubernates.md

-> **Next steps**: plug these modules into Airflow/Prefect jobs, wrap with CI (pytest), and enable secrets via your target cloud.
-Extend with migrations (Alembic/Flyway), metrics exporters, and SLO dashboards.

 # Running Databases on Kubernetes — Engineering Playbook
 *Stateful done right: storage, scheduling, security, and operators—without the foot-guns, storage you can trust, failovers you can rehearse, operations you can automate.*